nasa/icarous/Docs/SDD.md

 ###class BCAST
 * Implements a broadcasting loop.
 This enables other onboard applications to obtained data from ICAROUS.

+###interface Mission
+* Defines an interface that can be implemented by end users to perform mission specific operations.

 ##Finite State Machines

 Conflict detection and resolution is established using hierarchically structured finite state machines.
 The hierarchy is show in the following figure: